What is a K-State eID?

 Can I change my eID?

 Yes, anytime you want.
-There is a $50 fee for each eID change.
 When your eID is changed, your old eID becomes an alias that points to your new eID.
-This causes email sent to your old address to be forwarded to your new address.
-You will need to submit an eID change form, which is available at the IT Help Desk
+This causes an email sent to your old address to be forwarded to your new address.
+You will need to submit an eID change form, which is available from the IT Service Desk:contact the IT Service Desk: Search the Knowledge Base, Submit a Ticket, or Start a Live Chat.

 New employees whose information is not yet available in the Human Resource Information System (HRIS) and need access to K-State email and other university resources should contact their department's personnel specialist.
 Your personnel specialist will need to grant you preliminary privileges.

-If you registered for an eID before you became an employee, you will need to first verify your eID through eProfile instead of registering for a new one.
+If you registered for an eID before you became an employee, you would need to first verify your eID through eProfile instead of registering for a new one.
 If you do not have immediate access to email or other resources after verifying, please contact your department's personnel specialist.
-For more information see: Verify your eID.
+For more information, see: Verify your eID.

 What happens if I leave and don't copy my files and email?

-Once you are no longer enrolled at, employed by, or associated with K-State, you will be notified via your K-State email address that access to your K-State email and other resources is going to be removed.
+Once you are no longer enrolled at, employed by, or associated with K-State, you will be notified via your K-State email address that accesses to your K-State email and other resources are going to be removed.
 You then have about two weeks to make any copies needed.

 Once your access has been removed, there is a $50 fee for one week of access to copy any data you forgot.
-Contact the IT Help Desk to request access to your data.
+Contact the IT Service Desk: Submit a Ticket or Start a Live Chat to request access to your data.

 After you've been gone from K-State for 180 days, all files and email associated with your eID are destroyed and removed from the central backup systems.